zbowang/BeamerTheme/README.md

 ```
 You can search for beautiful colors [here](http://nipponcolors.com).

-Or just generate three RGB values by heart.
-You may find the output is surprisingly beautiful when the three value are all below 100.
+Or just generate three RGB values randomly by heart.
+You may find the output is surprisingly beautiful if the three value are all below 100.

 ## Navigation

 For a long-time presentation, a suitable navigation is necessary.
-I selected four ways of navigation with different advantages.(**focus on the top of each slide**)
+I selected four ways of navigation with different advantages.(**Focus on the top of each slide next.**)

 ### 1. split